A Guide to Setting Up Family Investment Company (FIC)

 Governance and Control

-Strong governance underpins a successful Family Investment Company.
-Clear roles for directors and shareholders, supported by well-drafted constitutional documents, reduce uncertainty and disputes.
+Strong governance is what makes a Family Investment Company durable.
+Clear and documented roles for directors and shareholders, supported by well-drafted articles and a shareholders’ agreement, reduce the risk of disputes and protect the structure’s legitimacy in the eyes of HMRC.

 Investment Strategy